Start the daemon first (separate binary)

 muxd

-Running on a remote client
+Running on a remote server

 1. Install and configure

-# Install muxd
+# Install

 curl -fsSL https://raw.githubusercontent.com/batalabs/muxd/main/install.sh | bash

-# Create config directory and add your API key
+# Set your API key

 mkdir -p ~/.config/muxd